Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Indroduction highlighted and both the introduction and Heading 1 are pointed at with orange arrows and a callout saying "Heading Style 1 will be updated with the formats from the selected heading"

-4. Use the same steps to update the Heading 2 and Heading 3 styles if required.
+4. Use the same steps to update the Heading 2 and 3 styles if required.

-5. With the Heading style updated continue through the document applying the style to any heading that will be included in the Table of Contents.
+5. With the Heading style updated, continue through the document, applying the style to any heading included in the Table of Contents.

 Step 3: Insert a Table of Contents in Word